 My mother kept me well-stocked with a smaller library of beautifully illustrated fairy tale books for children.
 I many many hours pouring over these books and studying the artwork in detail.
 I was particularly drawn to the one about Sleeping Beauty; there was this page where Sleeping Beauty was dressed in a gorgeous dress and running up the stairs to the tower in the castle.
 It was a watercolor illustration in pink, yellow and blue hues.
 I’m sure her being a princess also affected my liking for the book, as many girls I went through a severe case of the “princess-age”, haha.

 Other than that I was madly in love with the Gnome stories, illustrated by Rien Poortvliet.
-He is still one of my favourite illustrators to this day.
+He is still one of my favorite illustrators to this day.

 I’m still trying to find that out – I oft feel I am scattered all over the place.
 I really want to narrow my focus and ‘find my voice’.
 It’s there within the work already, I’ve just not narrowed in on it yet, but there’s a definite trace of folk, fairy tales and the struggles of adolescence as well as the innocence of childhood.